-Algae may be slimy, bubbly, fury or stringy and may appear as different colors including green, brown, red, and black.
+Algae may be slimy, bubbly, fury, or stringy and may appear in different colors including green, brown, red, and black.
 Since algae thrive in the same conditions as plants, a hydroponic garden is an ideal environment for algae growth.
-Here are three things you want to know about that algae growth in your hydroponic system.
+Here are three things you want to know about algae growth in your hydroponic system.

 How Does Hydroponic Algae Growth Start?

 Algae in your hydroponic garden start from microscopic spores that are transported through the air.
 There are steps you can take to reduce the levels of contamination, but it’s hard to prevent algae spores from reaching your system.